Caldwell Nursery and Botanic Gardens

 Zone: 9b-11

-Info: Rare!
-Unique flowers are the main interest of this scrambling shrub.
+Rare Unique flowers are the main interest of this scrambling shrub.
 Flowers backed by a broad, circular calyx, appear in dense terminal clusters throughout the summer and fall seasons.
 Growth is almost vine like and regular pruning helps keep a more bushy appearance.
 Grow in full sun to partial shade.

 Common Name: Pink Chinaman's Hat, Cup and Saucer, Parasol Flower

-Botanical Name: Holmskioldia tettensis
+Latin Name: Holmskioldia tettensis

 Family: Verbenaceae